andrew153d/RemoteWelderController/README.md

 ### Extended Web Control

 Extended Web Control uses the Transmitter to host the webpage and repeats control to the receiver.
 After turning on both devices, hold both the up and down buttons for 3 seconds until the status LED turns green.
 Connect your phone to the Wifi network named Weld_--- and open the site 'Weld.Local'.
-In order to increase the distance, place the transmitter between the user and the receiver.
+In order to increase the usable distance, place the transmitter between the user and the receiver.

 ## Mechanical Details